moviepilot/shoutbox/README.md

 ---

 Edit mongodb settings in config/mongodb.conf, use rackup for all other options.
-Add your twitter and pusher credetentials to config/shotbox.yml.
+Add your twitter and pusher credentials to config/shoutbox.yml.

-Add you pusher application id in public/javascripts/shoutbox.js(line 17).
+Add your pusher application ID# in public/javascripts/shoutbox.js(line 17).

         var pusher = new Pusher('your-app-id');